tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 # VI.
 Know problems

     1. Internal mic (Pls help me if you master of AppleHDA, other linux it dead too)
-    2. HDMI audio ( Need research more)
+    2. HDMI audio ( Worked if boot with HDMI pluged )
-    2. Audio sometime not working if mac installed in fast NVME drive, due to AppleALC bug (Need research more...)
+    2. Audio sometime not working if mac installed in fast NVME drive, due to AppleALC bug (Testing with some fix...)

 # VII.
 Important thing